At a glance

 If appropriate, a list of the nominee’s publications and/or patents may also be submitted.
 The CSA Trust Awards Committee, consisting of five members of the Board of Trustees, will examine the applications and decide on the recipient of the Award.
 If no-one meets the Award criteria, no Award will be given.
 The Awards Committee will also provide guidance to the recipient of the award regarding the nature of the presentation that he/she will be requested to be given at the conference.

-Applications Invited for CSA Trust Grant for 2017.
+Applications Invited for CSA Trust Grants for 2019.

 Purpose of the Grants: